guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - [Keyset-based pagination](#Keyset-Based-Pagination),
 - [Page-based pagination](#Page-Based-Pagination).

-The client can divide large amount of data retrieved from an API by adding certain parameters to their query.
+The client (i.e. a person who uses an aPI) can divide large amount of data retrieved from an API by adding certain parameters to their query.

 ## Offset-Based Pagination <a id="Offset-Based-Pagination"></a>

 Offset-based pagination is one of the most common pagination styles.
 It is used when a client wants to retrieve a specific number of records from an API.

+Offset-based pagination has its drawbacks: as the offset increases, the database needs to skip more records.
+It can lead to performance issues, especially with large datasets.

 Offset-based pagination involves specifying additional parameters:
 - a numeric `offset` (typically the number of records to skip), and